Eliana Sousa Silva received, in 2022, the "Medalha Tiradentes", the greatest honor from Rio de Janeiro's parliament

 • Diagnosis and production of knowledge about the region

-The organization´s work is done from the direct service to the local population, which takes place in the following facilities within Maré: headquarters of Redes da Maré in Nova Holanda, Normal Space, Maré Arts Center, Lima Barreto Library, Black House and Technological Innovation Shed of Maré (Ritma), all located in Nova Holanda; Redes da Maré headquarters in Vila dos Pinheiros, Herbert Vianna Cultural Canvas, in Nova Maré, and the House of Women of Maré, in Parque União.
+The organization´s work is done from the direct service to the local population, which takes place in the following facilities within Maré: headquarters of Redes da Maré in Nova Holanda, Normal Space, Maré Arts Center, Lima Barreto Library, Black House and Technological Innovation Shed of Maré (Ritma), all located in Nova Holanda; Redes da Maré headquarters in Vila dos Pinheiros, Herbert Vianna Cultural Arena, in Nova Maré, and the House of Women of Maré, in Parque União.

 This set of facilities allows the development of actions that materialize projects and programs, creating spaces of opportunities to express potential and develop experiences of residents, realizing dreams in projects, paths and individual stories.